-Analogous to the muted outlook for order books, 75 percent of the larger contractors reported low levels in the order book, while the other 25 percent reported a good level of satisfaction.
+Analogous to the muted outlook for order books, half of the larger contractors reported more satisfactory levelsin the order book, while the other half reported a low level of satisfaction.
 Medium sized contractors remain largely pessimistic with 66 percent of the opinion that values are low.
-The nett satisfaction rate for medium size firms remain in the red, at -100 percent, very poor.
-The nett satisfaction rate amongst larger firms deteriorated to -50 percent from 0 percent in the 1st quarter.
+The nett satisfaction rate for medium size firms remain in the red, at -75.0 percent.
+The nett satisfaction rate amongst larger firms deteriorated to zero percent (on balance, no large firms are satisfied with current levels), from 50 percent in the 4th quarter.
 Sentiment is somewhat volatile, but from the accompanying charts the gradual improvement in sentiment by larger contractors can be seen as order books have to some degree shown some stabilisation over the last 12 months.
 The more optimistic outlook amongst medium size contractors has now come to an end as an increasing number of firms are starting to report a more negative outlook on order books.